Nithin3117/library-management-system/README.md

 - Return date
 - Fine

-Transactions that have not yet been returned are displayed as currently issued.

 ### Overdue Books

-The overdue books module identifies books that:

-- Have not been returned
+The system identifies books that have not been returned and have passed their due date.
-- Have a due date earlier than the current date

-The module displays:
+The overdue module displays:

 - Student name
 - Book title